alders/mythtv-stream-hls-dash/README.md

 ## Dependency

 - MythTV
   - Basically any version can be used.
-However, only version v0.34 can provide the full experience via the new [Web Application](https://www.mythtv.org/wiki/Web_Application) UI.
+However, only version v0.34 and later, when installed from source, can offer the complete experience via the new [Web Application](https://www.mythtv.org/wiki/Web_Application) UI.
 - FFmpeg (for encoding)[^1]
   - FFmpeg version 5.1.3